loginom/loginom-help-en-omegat/data/integration/connections/list/rest-service.md

       * Type of the Content-type response: the same as for GET method (refer to the information above).
 * **Connection timeout (ms)** means the maximum time required for TCP server connection expressed in milliseconds upon expiration of which the connection will be terminated with an error status.
 If this parameter is equal to 0, timeout is not limited.
 * **Data exchange timeout (ms)** means the maximum time that is required to send HTTP request and receive response upon expiration of which the exchange will be terminated with an error status.
 If this parameter is equal to 0, timeout is not limited.
-* **Ignore SSL certificate errors**: if this flag is selected, the errors detected while testing the server certificate to be connected with are ignored.
+* **Ignore SSL certificate errors**: if this checkbox is selected, the errors detected while testing the server certificate to be connected with are ignored.

 ## Authorization for Request Execution